Gavin Rossdale on Bush's new album 'The Art Of Survival', cooking with Tom Jones and that 'Woodstock' doc

-ush frontman Gavin Rossdale has spoken to NME about the grunge veterans’ post pandemic album ‘The Art Of Survival’ – which shines a light on the “destruction of women’s rights, the planet and the rise of AI”.
+Bush frontman Gavin Rossdale has spoken to NME about the grunge veterans’ post pandemic album ‘The Art Of Survival’ – which shines a light on the “destruction of women’s rights, the planet and the rise of AI”.

 - READ MORE: Soundtrack Of My Life: Bush’s Gavin Rossdale

-ike many musicians who were aghast at the Supreme Court’s decision to overturn Roe v.
+Like many musicians who were aghast at the Supreme Court’s decision to overturn Roe v.
 Wade – which ensured abortion will no longer be protected as a federal right in the US for the first time since 1973 – Rossdale also felt the denial of women’s rights to an abortion “was the fucking weirdest thing I’ve ever heard in my life.”

-“To be honest it made me really proud to be English,” he told
+“To be honest it made me really proud to be English,” he told N

-fter addressing the issue on recent single ‘More Than Machines’, Rossdale said: “It’s so strange because there’s such an emphasis on progress and trying to make things a little better all the time and we’re more accepting of minorities and all that.
+After addressing the issue on recent single ‘More Than Machines’, Rossdale said: “It’s so strange because there’s such an emphasis on progress and trying to make things a little better all the time and we’re more accepting of minorities and all that.
 It blows me away.”

-e continued: “It wasn’t like I set out to write song about abortion rights with this album either.
+He continued: “It wasn’t like I set out to write song about abortion rights with this album either.
 It was just like a thorn in my side when I was writing.
 Instead of saying too much about it, I wrote it from a first person perspective and illuminated the fact that actually it’s within everyone’s control to vote for situations like that.”

-ith Bush are currently touring the US with Alice In Chains and Breaking Benjamin, NME caught up with Rossdale to discuss their new record, cooking with Tom Jones and that Netflix documentary Trainwreck: Woodstock ’99.
+With Bush are currently touring the US with Alice In Chains and Breaking Benjamin, NME caught up with Rossdale to discuss their new record, cooking with Tom Jones and that Netflix documentary Trainwreck: Woodstock ’99.

 NME: Hi Gavin!
 How does it feel to be back touring again?

-ossdale: “It’s a weird time isn’t it?
+Rossdale: “It’s a weird time isn’t it?
 During the pandemic I just felt really happy and lucky that I had enough food to eat and my kids were healthy.
 I never thought about touring or the fact that no one’s applauding me this week.
 So when we came back into the world and we felt the trouble of the last couple of years, I didn’t quite realise that we are also in the process of rebuilding.
 That’s why I felt pretty lucky making this record because it is a rebuilding time and everyone’s coming out.”

 ‘The Art Of Survival’ tackles some big topics like the destruction of the planet.
 Are we totally fucked when it comes to climate change or is there hope?